nestharus/mcp-to-skills/docs/to_integrate/command-reference.md

 -p 8000:8000: Maps port 8000 on your machine to port 8000 in the container.

--e MCP_CONFIG_PATH=...: Sets the environment variable inside the container.
+-e MCP_CONFIG_PATH=[ELIDED]: Sets the environment variable inside the container.

--v /path/to/your/local-mcp.toml:...:ro: Mounts your local config file as read-only.
+-v /path/to/your/local-mcp.toml:[ELIDED]:ro: Mounts your local config file as read-only.

 5. Troubleshooting & "Why?"